Flute and kink instabilities in a dynamically twisted flux tube with anisotropic plasma viscosity: Discussion

+It is difficult to distinguish the effect of the flute instability on the viscous or Ohmic heating from that of the viscosity itself, particularly since the flute instability is quickly disrupted by the kink instability.
+However, it can be concluded from the plots of cumulative heat (Figures~\ref{fig:heating-4} and~\ref{fig:heating_r-3}) that the bulk of the viscous and Ohmic heat is generated in the nonlinear phase of the kink instability.
+There is additionally some non-negligible Ohmic heating generated prior to the onset of the kink, however this is attributed to the large-scale currents associated with the twist in the field, rather than any currents created by the flute instability.
+This leads us to conclude that the flute instability itself has little direct impact on coronal heating, but instead can affect the heating rate by slowing the development of the kink instability.

-\rs{Due to the perturbations arising from numerical noise, it}{It} is likely that the $m=4$ \rs{}{azimuthal} perturbation is excited due to influences from the boundaries in the Cartesian box, for example through the interaction of reflected fast waves generated in part by the driver.
+It is likely that the $m=4$ azimuthal mode is excited due to influences from the boundaries in the Cartesian box, for example through the interaction of reflected fast waves generated in part by the driver.
 Performing a similar experiment in a cylindrical numerical domain, or prescribing a variety of perturbations in the Cartesian domain may reveal other, faster growing modes.
-The modes may also be influenced by nonlinear coupling between the $m>1$ and $m=1$ modes, as is found in the study of kink and \rs{fluting}{flute} oscillations~\citep{terradasEffectMagneticTwist2018,rudermanNonlinearGenerationFluting2017}.
+The modes may also be influenced by nonlinear coupling between the $m>1$ and $m=1$ modes, as is found in the study of kink and flute oscillations~\citep{terradasEffectMagneticTwist2018,rudermanNonlinearGenerationFluting2017}.

-As the current distribution, which develops as the flux tube is twisted, is similar to that found in the initial flux tube configuration of~\cite{quinnEffectAnisotropicViscosity2020},the question arises why the fluting instability is not observed in the latter.
-Although the current distribution (and thus heating and pressure distributions) in the tubes of~\cite{quinnEffectAnisotropicViscosity2020} may support the flute instability, the tube is initially perturbed with a motion close to an unstable eigenmode of the kink instability, resulting in the instability growing from $t=0$.
-In contrast, in the tubes studied here, such a perturbation must build from numerical noise, allowing a secondary, fluting perturbation to also build and become significant enough to observe.
+As the current distribution, which develops as the flux tube is twisted, is similar to that found in the initial flux tube configuration of~\cite{quinnEffectAnisotropicViscosity2020}, the question arises why the fluting instability is not observed in the latter.
+Although the current distribution (and thus heating and pressure distributions) in the tubes of~\cite{quinnEffectAnisotropicViscosity2020} may support the flute instability, the tube is initially perturbed with a motion close to an unstable eigenmode of the kink instability, resulting in the instability growing immediately from $t=0$.
+In contrast, in the tubes studied here, such a perturbation must grow from numerical noise, allowing a secondary, fluting modes perturbation to also develop and become significant enough to observe.
+As an explorative alternative to prescriptive perturbations, we recommend the use of numerical noise in the study of coronal instabilities.

-\rs{This set of experiments}{Our set of numerical experiments} has shown that the mixing as a result of the nonlinear \rs{fluting}{flute} instability appears to slow the growth of the kink instability. \rs{In the linear regime it seems unlikely that}{It seems unlikely that in the linear regime} the \rs{linear}{} perturbations of \rs{either}{} the \rs{fluting}{flute} \rs{or}{and} kink are able to directly couple, given that the kink instability generally presents at the axis of a flux tube and the \rs{fluting}{flute} at some resonant surface away from the axis.
-Further investigation of the nonlinear interaction between the two instabilities is required.